johnknutsonhc/Hennepin-Verified-Modules/docs/content/contributing/process.md

 ---
 title: Process Overview
-description: Contribution Process Overview for the Azure Verified Modules (AVM) program
+description: Contribution Process Overview for the Hennepin Verified Modules (AVM) program
 ---

 This page provides an overview of the contribution process for AVM modules.